open-telemetry/oteps/0010-global-init.md

 ## Trade-offs and mitigations

+### Testing support

+Testing should be performed without depending on the global SDK.

 ### Synchronization

 Since the global Tracer and Meter objects are required to begin working once the SDK is installed, there is some implied synchronization overhead at startup, overhead we expect to fall after the SDK is installed.
-We recommend explicitly installing a No-op SDK, rather than use global objects configured to repeatedly check whether the SDK has been installed.
+We recommend explicitly installing a No-op SDK to fully disable instrumentation, as this approach will have a lower overhead than leaving the OpenTracing library uninitialized.

 ## Prior art and alternatives